NOT UNDER THE LAW BUT UNDER GRACE

 God imputed righteousness to Noah and Job, apart from the Law of Moses.
 They were upright men who loved God, feared God, and obeyed God.

-These are the generations of Noah: Noah was a just man and perfect in his generations, and Noah walked with God.
+This is the genealogy of Noah.
+Noah was a just man, perfect in his generations.
+Noah walked with God.
 (Genesis 6:9)

-Therefore take unto you now seven bullocks and seven rams, and go to my servant Job, and offer up for yourselves a burnt offering; and my servant Job shall pray for you: for him will I accept: lest I deal with you after your folly, in that ye have not spoken of me the thing which is right, like my servant Job.
+“Now therefore, take for yourselves seven bulls and seven rams, go to My servant Job, and offer up for yourselves a burnt offering; and My servant Job shall pray for you.
+For I will accept him, lest I deal with you according to your folly; because you have not spoken of Me what is right, as My servant Job has.”
 (Job 42:8)

 God imputed righteousness to Israelites who walked before God with a repentant heart.

-Blessed is the man unto whom the Lord imputeth not iniquity, and in whose spirit there is no guile.
+Blessed is the man to whom the LORD does not impute iniquity, and in whose spirit there is no deceit.
 (Psalms 32:2)

 It is important that there be no deceit in our nature.
 Notice the following: